Guinea pig bedding provides your pet with warmth and comfort, while also keeping their habitat hygienic by absorbing urine and odors.

 Bedding also provides warmth and insulation to ensure your pet doesn’t get too cold.

-The best guinea pig bedding is absorbent, good at controlling odors, soft, and free of dust.
+The best guinea pig bedding is absorbent, good at controlling odors, soft, made from natural materials, and free of dust.

 Benefits of Using Bedding